aabudilin/musicstart/README.md

+#MusicStart PRO
-#MusicStart PRO is an online platform for supporting and promoting aspiring musicians, composers and performers.
+Is an online platform for supporting and promoting aspiring musicians, composers and performers.

 Platform website - musicstart.pro